haekb/io_scene_abc/README.md

 This addon provides limited support for importing and exporting various Lithtech models formats from [No One Lives Forever](https://en.wikipedia.org/wiki/The_Operative:_No_One_Lives_Forever) to and from Blender 2.8x.

+## How To Install

+Download or clone the repository, and zip up the `src` folder.
+Go to `Edit -> Preferences` in Blender 2.8x, select `install` and then select the zip file you just created.

+To download the respository, click the green `Code -> Download ZIP` at the top of the main page.

+I will eventually add releases.

 ## Supported Formats

 Format | Import | Export